Introduction

 Network share (NAS)

-If a Network Attached Storage (NAS) is used as a recording device, it should be protected in a locked area with limited access and have hard disc encryption enabled.
-Axis devices utilize SMB as network protocol for connecting to a NAS in order to store video recordings.
-While earlier versions of SMB (1.0 and 2.0) do not provide any security or encryption, later versions (2.1 and higher) do, which is why later versions are recommended to use during production
+If you use a Network Attached Storage (NAS) as a recording device, we recommend that you keep it in a locked area with limited access and enable hard disc encryption on it.
+Axis devices utilize SMB as network protocol for connecting to a NAS to store video recordings.
+While earlier versions of SMB (1.0 and 2.0) don’t provide any security or encryption, later versions (2.1 and later) do, which is why we recommend that you use later versions during production.

-To learn more about proper SMB configuration when connecting an Axis device to a network share, see Network share.
+To learn more about proper SMB configuration when you connect an Axis device to a network share, see Network share in AXIS OS Knowledge base.

 AXIS OS version | Web interface configuration path |